TheZoq2/PythonGamedevPresentation/README.md

 A sample game along with all the example code I showed during the presentation can be found in `game/asteroids.py`.

+The slides can be found at https://thezoq2.github.io/PythonGamedevPresentation/index.html

-The talk itself can be found in the `presentation` folder.
+The source for the slides can be found in the `presentation` folder.
 The slides are generated using cleaver which makes slides from markdown.